paralect/ship/doc/docs/deployment/overview.md

 - Deploy API, scheduler and migrator.
 Migrator deploys **before** api and scheduler.

 If the Migrator fails, API and Scheduler will be not deployed.
-This approach guarantees us that the api and scheduler always work with the appropriate database schema.
+This approach guarantees us that the API and Scheduler always work with the appropriate database schema.

 ## Database setup